My silk press experience

 Detangle and colour

 My stylist began the process by gently and painlessly detangling my hair into sections and brushing it out.
 Next, she worked in sections and applied the colour to my hair.
-Then, she covered it with a conditioning cap and allowed it to sit for about twenty to thirty minutes.
-Once the colour was set, she rinsed it out with lukewarm water and followed up with a deep conditioning treatment which lasted about fifteen to twenty minutes before rinsing it out again.
+Then she covered it with a conditioning cap and left it for about 20 to 30 minutes.
+Once the colour was set, she rinsed it out with lukewarm water and followed up with a deep conditioning treatment, which lasted about fifteen to twenty minutes before rinsing it out again.

 Blow dry and trim

-After towel drying my hair, she applied some moisturiser and some heat protectants onto my hair to protect it from heat damage.
-Next, she sectioned my hair and began the blow-drying process using a round hair brush and blow dryer.
+After towel-drying my hair, she applied some moisturiser and heat protectants to help protect it from heat damage.
+Next, she sectioned my hair and began blow-drying with a round brush and blow dryer.
 However, the sections she had yet to do were covered with a conditioning cap.

 Straightening the hair